 Social media apps are the most used apps on everyone’s phones.
 Facebook, TikTok, and Instagram lead social apps, while others spike in popularity and fade away.

 Lifestyle apps are about fitness, dieting, drinking, dating, music, travel, and other ways of enjoying life.
 Most include some kind of social media sharing.
 Examples include MyFitnessPal, OnTap, and Spotify.

 Utility apps are often used, but not flashy or fun.
 Most of them come with your phone.
 Some examples are your calculator, calendar, flashlight, reminders, and notes apps.

 5. Business and Productivity

 Believe it or not, business apps are also enormously popular, and the category is almost as competitive as games.
 That’s because these are the apps you use to get tedious tasks done quickly.
-Banking apps, shopping apps, task list apps, and apps like Google Docs are examples.
+Examples include banking, shopping, and task list apps.

 6. News and Information